YessinTrifa/SynapseEvent/README.md

   - Partying Events
   - Team Building Events
 - **Event Browsing by Type**: Users can browse available events organized by type in separate tabs, preventing information overload
+- **Consolidated Admin Dashboard**: Admins can view and manage all events in a single consolidated interface with dynamic filtering by event type and the ability to create new event categories on-the-fly
 - **Event Booking**: Users can view published events and make bookings with a streamlined booking system
 - **Booking Management**: Admins can view and manage user bookings
 - **Custom Event Requests**: Users can submit requests for custom events; admins can approve or manage them